 The information submitted in your application will be registered in e-grant.
 Upon request you have a right of access and rectification of the data registered and stored by us, cf. the Data Protection Act (Act no. 502 of 23 May 2019) and the General Data Protection Regulation.
-The information you provide, is regularly transferred to the Danish National Archives, subject to the rules of the Archive Act, and the National Archives' provisions in this regard.
+The information you provide, is regularly transferred to the Danish National Archives, subject to the rules of the Archive Act, and National Archives' provisions in this regard.

-Read more about processing of personal data at www.ufm.dk.
+You can read more about the general processing of personal data at www.ufm.dk.